TungstenLION/LogisticsMod/README.md

 - **Only magnetic catapult LVs are supported for delivery.** Regular launch vehicles (surface-to-orbit) are no longer used.
 Deliveries happen via SC (interplanetary) or magnetic catapult (surface-to-orbit/orbit-to-orbit).
 - **Fuel-based spacecraft** — requires fuel at the target object for the return trip.
 Solar sail ships preferred for long hauls.
-- **Multiple simultaneous deliveries** — the mod does not yet coordinate multiple in-flight deliveries to the same destination; excess resources may be delivered.